-- 2.15 Dacorum Borough Council is consulting on the Pre-Submission version of the Site Allocations DPD at the same time as this draft master plan for the LA3 site.
-The Site Allocations DPD includes a policy for the LA3 site, together with an indicative layout and a series of development principles.
-These are reflected and elaborated on by this master plan.
-This vision is outlined in section 5 of this document. - 2.16 Where there is any conflict between the requirements of this master plan and the Site Allocations DPD, the Site Allocations DPD will take precedence. - 2.17 Comments received on both consultation documents will be considered by the Council before the Site Allocations DPD is submitted to the Planning Inspectorate for public examination or the LA3 master plan is adopted. - 2.18 Dacorum Borough Council have published a draft charging schedule which requires all new buildings that are over 100 sqm gross internal floorspace to contribute to the new Community Infrastructure Levy (CIL).
-The CIL charge proposed for the LA3 site is zero.
-Subject to the outcome of the CIL examination, it is expected that the infrastructure to support the LA3 site will be secured through the current S.106 mechanism (see section 6 for further information.
+- 2.15 The Site Allocations DPD includes a policy for the LA3 site, together with an indicative layout and a series of development principles.
+These are reflected and elaborated on by this Master Plan.
+This vision is outlined in section 5 of this document. - 2.16 Where there is any conflict between the requirements of this Master Plan and the Site Allocations DPD, the Site Allocations DPD will take precedence. - 2.17 Comments received during consultation on the Pre-Submission Site Allocations and draft master plan documents have been considered by the Council and, where appropriate changes made.
+A further 'focused changes' consultation was conducted from 12th August to 23rd September 2015 to establish views on these proposed changes to the Site Allocations document.
+Thereafter, the Site Allocations DPD will be submitted to the Planning Inspectorate for public examination and if found sound the LA3 Master Plan will be adopted alongside the Site Allocations DPD.

+Community Infrastructure Levy (CIL)

+2.18 Dacorum Borough Council adopted its Charging Schedule and supporting documents and policies on 25th February 2015, and thereafter implemented the charge on 1st July 2015.
+The Charging Schedule requires new residential and large retail developments to contribute to infrastructure via the Community Infrastructure Levy (CIL).
+The LA3 site has a CIL rate of £0, i.e. development on the site will not pay a CIL charge because the scale of infrastructure required on the site to support the LA3 development is better secured through the S.106 mechanism (see section 6 for further information).